dangarfield/lazy-beerstard/README.md

 - After saving any changes for the mobile project in your IDE (use any), it will live reload to your phone.
 Somethings it takes a few seconds, or just change something else on a different line to trigger a change

 ### Still to do
+- Better handle location services and turned off / permissions more gracefully handled and earlier, maybe on the first click / app load
 - Make the app look good (inspiration from Kitten Tricks)
 - Set boundary points and lines for maps
 - Add analytics for negatively scanned images, eg, to S3 or locally on now